 - 1. On the Device Physical View tab, click on one or more ports that you want to associate with the connectivity association. - 2.
-In the navigation tree, expand the following folders: Configuration > Edit > Port. - 3.
-Click General. - 4.
-Select the Macsec tab. - 5.
-In the CAName field, type the connectivity-association name. - 6.
-In the OffsetValue field, select the value of confidentiality offset to be achieved. - 7.
-Select the EncryptionEnable checkbox to enable encryption for the frames transmitted on the port. - 8.
-Select the Macsec Enable checkbox to enable MACsec on the port. - 9.
-(Optional) In the CipherSuite field, select the MACsec encryption cipher suite. - Select the ReplayProtectEnable checkbox to enable replay protect on the port. - 11.
-In the ReplayProtectWindow field, type the size of window for replay protect. - 12.
-Select Apply to save the configuration.
+In the navigation pane, expand Configuration > Edit > Port. - 3.
+Select General. - 4.
+Select the MACsec tab. - 5.
+In CAName, type the connectivity-association name. - 6.
+In OffsetValue, select the value of confidentiality offset to be achieved. - 7.
+Select EncryptionEnable to enable encryption for the frames transmitted on the port. - 8.
+Select MACsec Enable to enable MACsec on the port. - 9.
+(Optional) In CipherSuite, select the MACsec encryption cipher suite. - Select Apply.

-Macsec Field Descriptions
+MACsec Field Descriptions

-Use the data in the following table to configure the Macsec tab.
+Use the data in the following table to configure the MACsec tab.

 Name Description CAName Specifies the name of the connectivity association attached to the port or interface.
 OffsetValue Offsets MACsec encryption in an IPv4 TCP/UDP header or IPv6 TCP/UDP header.

-The confidentiality offset provides a way to start encryption after a few bytes following the Ethernet header.
+Name Description The confidentiality offset provides a way to start encryption after a few bytes following the Ethernet header.
 The confidentiality offset facilitates traffic flow inspection and classification on intermediate devices by not encrypting the Network Layer header for IPv4 or IPv6.
 For instance, if you configure the offset to 30, the IPv4 header and the TCP/UDP header are not encrypted.
 If you configure the offset to 50, the IPv6 header and the TCP/UDP header is not encrypted.
 EncryptionEnable Specifies the encryption status per port.
 Use this field to enable or disable encryption for each MACsec capable port.
-Macsec Enable Enables or disables MACsec on the port.
+MACsec Enable Enables or disables MACsec on the port.
 CipherSuite Configures the cipher suite for encrypting traffic with MACsec.
 The following cipher suites are supported: AES-GCM-128 standard, with a maximum key length of 128 bits AES-GCM-256 standard, with a maximum key length of 256 bits The default is the AES-GCM-128 standard.